lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 The assignment, the quest, has been shipped to [[Brindol]] to make it official.
 Giving quick access to the guild for [[Bikam]], [[Aelar]], and [[Alton]].

 Introducing ourselves to each other.
+Decided to do go to mill first, check on vashje, and finish the nest after.

+Moving along the river, we see the mutations of the vegetables very qu

 ## Loot:
 - [[Javelin of Lightning]] - Copper Javelin (Given to [[Keth]])